 How Many Credits are Needed to Graduate College?

-The straightforward answer is 120 credits.
-But it’s a little more complicated than that (which we’ll get to in a moment below).
-However, some degrees will require 124 credits or even slightly more.
+In most cases, students have to earn at least 120 credits to graduate college with a bachelor’s degree.
+Some degrees will require 124 credits or even slightly more.
 Always double check with your college and your advisor to make sure you’re on track to graduate with your desired degree.
-You don’t want to come up on graduation day and realize you’re 4 credits short!
+You don’t want to come up on graduation day and realize you’re four credits short!

 What Else Do You Need to Graduate College?

+Overall, to graduate with a bachelor’s degree, you’ll need to accumulate at least 120 credits in most situations.
+However, these often need to be very specific classes.
 Most colleges will require you to take general education courses, classes required for your major, and electives.
 However, this is not a hard and fast rule.
 Not every single school out there fits this mold!

 General Education Classes